w-cheong/TetrisClone/README.md

 listen for user's keypresses.
 If there are any, handle.

-each game tick, tetrimino moves down checks for if on surface after some delay, locks piece
+each game tick, tetrimino moves down checks for if piece is on surface after some delay, locks piece

 ```javascript